 A periodontal assessment of all patients will be conducted by the student during data collection.
-All abnormal conditions should be noted including 4mm or greater pockets, recession, furcation and mobility.
-When any of these abnormal conditions are present, the following must all be documented for that tooth: pocket depth, tissue height (TH), and CAL.
-Each patients' periodontal classification should be determined using clinical attachment loss (CAL) as the first indicator, radiographic bone loss is used second; this will help determine the most accurate periodontal diagnosis.
-The exception to this is the perio patient, in which all readings must be documented.
+All abnormal conditions should be documented including: 4mm or greater pockets, recession, furcation and mobility.
+When any of these abnormal conditions are found, all of the following must be documented for that specific zone of the tooth: pocket depth, tissue height (TH), and CAL.
+Each patients' periodontal classification should then be determined using clinical attachment loss (CAL) as the first indicator, radiographic bone loss is used second; this will help determine the most accurate periodontal diagnosis.
+The exception to this is the 2nd year periodontal patient, in which all readings must be documented for each tooth.